uccmisl/godash/README.md

 # Evaluate Folder:

-The evaluate folder offers a means of running multiple goDASH clients during one streaming session.
+The evaluate folder offers a means of running multiple goDASH clients during one streaming session, either natively or in the goDASHbed framework
 ```
 python3 ./test_goDASH.py --numClients=1 --terminalPrint="off" --debug="off"  --collaborative="off"
 ```